juanunix/FirebaseAndroidLogin/README.md

 Features of the application:

 1. First time launch shows help sliders.
+(Ref: <a href= "https://www.androidhive.info/2016/05/android-build-intro-slider-app/">Intro Sliders</a> by Ravi Tamada)
 2. Register using email, Google, Facebook for the application.
 3. Email verification, resend verification and Password Reset.
 4. Logout option in navigation drawer.